micmejia/bible-dump/AMPC/Ezekiel/Ezek 29.md

-It shall be the lowliest of the kingdoms, neither shall it [^a]exalt itself any more above the nations; I will diminish [the Egyptians] so they shall never again rule over the nations.
+It shall be the lowliest of the kingdoms, neither shall it exalt itself any more above the nations; I will diminish [the Egyptians] so they shall never again rule over the nations.